mfiles music files mfiles film music

 Randy Newman - song writer and film composer

-Randy Newman is perhaps the more junior member of the Newman clan, being related to the Alfred Newman, Lionel Newman, David Newman and Thomas Newman.
+Randy Newman - photo Randy Newman is a member of the Newman clan, being related to the Alfred Newman, Lionel Newman, David Newman and Thomas Newman.
 As a song writer (see his "Land of Dreams" album and numerous songs performed by leading singers) he followed the example set by his father, Irving, who was a doctor by profession but composed songs also.
 But he was clearly also influenced by his uncles, Alfred, Lionel and Emil who were all heavily involved in the writing and production of music for the film industry.
-As a film composer, he has scored high profile movies including "Ragtime", "Maverick" and the two "Toy Story" movies.
+As a film composer, he has scored high profile movies including "Ragtime", "Maverick" and the three "Toy Story" movies.
 The two streams to his career frequently come together because he often writes one or more songs for those films he scores, including things like "Parenthood" and "Toy Story".
 Conversely he has written many stand-alone songs which have also been included in films, such as his song "You Can Leave Your Hat On" which was used in the movie "The Full Monty".
 With such a broad grounding in the industry it was only a matter of time before Newman was on the receiving end of a major award.
-In this year's Academy Awards, he was nominated for the 9th time in the best score category for "Mosters, Inc." losing out to Howard Shore's "The Fellowship of the Ring", but won the best song category for the song "If I didn't have you" used in "Monsters, Inc.".
+In the 2002 Academy Awards, he was nominated for the 9th time in the best score category for "Mosters, Inc." losing out to Howard Shore's "The Fellowship of the Ring", but won the best song category for the song "If I Didn't Have You" used in "Monsters, Inc.".

-His style as a film composer is generally quite light, perhaps due in part to the significant number of family, comedy and children's titles he has done.
+Randy Newman - Monsters Inc. soundtrack CD cover His style as a film composer is generally quite light, perhaps due in part to the significant number of family, comedy and children's titles he has done.
 Many of these have old-time themes using ragtime and swing jazz sounds for which Newman has an easy affinity.
 More recent soundtracks have ventured a little towards adult territory with "The Paper" and "Pleasantville", but rarely wandering too far (as yet) from the pleasant, family, light comedy world.
 Nevertheless he can display considerable skill in a variety of styles.
-"A Bug's Life" for example, though an (excepionally well executed) animated family, features Western-style music for the Ant's home field, Jazz for the City, some Circus Music and some threatening music for the Grasshoppers.
+"A Bug's Life" for example, though an animated family movie (albeit an excepionally well executed one), features Western-style music for the Ant's home field, Jazz for the City, some Circus Music and some threatening music for the Grasshoppers.

-One of Newman's first film scores was for the movie "Ragtime".
+Randy Newman - Ragtime CD cover One of Newman's first film scores was for the movie "Ragtime".
 Except in a few short places the music itself is not strictly Ragtime but uses a variety of period music styles from late 19th century music hall through to early Jazz.
 Solo piano (played by Randy Newman himself) features prominently and gives a suggestion of ragtime, and the main theme has an ability to wrap around endlessly as its final chord seems to demand another iteration.
 A single genuinely period song "I could love a million girls" was arranged by Newman and sung by Donald O'Connor.
 The overall effect is both period authenticity and melancholy, and demonstrates Newman's mastery of these forms.
-Perhaps Newman would be the ideal choice for a broadway musical.

 Films by Randy Newman: